ged/observability/DevNotes.md

 * Expose an instance method #observer that returns the module
 * Keep pending events and adds data to the innermost one via #observer.add

+The Observability module will:

+* Allow configuration of a sink to send events to
+* No-op if no sink is configured
+* Provide pluggable abstractions to:
+  - Provide the formatting of events
+  - Provide the transport to the event store

+## Possible Datapoints

+* Cardinality
+  - UUIDs
+  - db raw queries
+  - normalized queries
+  - comments
+  - PID/PPID
+  - app ID
+  - device ID
+  - HTTP headers
+  - build ID
+  - IP:port
+  - userid
+* Context
+  -
+* Structured data
+* Tracing+events